MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 Later, you can always come back and refine the model by selecting different features.

-1. Drag another Project Columns module to the experiment canvas and connect it to the left output port of the Clean Missing Data module.
-Double-click the new Project Columns module and type "Select features for prediction" as the comment.
+1. Drag another Select Columns module to the experiment canvas and connect it to the left output port of the Clean Missing Data module.
+Double-click the new Select Columns module and type "Select features for prediction" as the comment.

 1. Select the module you just added and click **Launch column selector** in the Properties pane.